ricktaylor/btpu/draft-taylor-btpu.md

 ## Segmentation and Transfers {#transfers}

-As described in the [Protocol Overview](#protocol-overview), in order to transfer Bundles larger than a single Link-layer PDU into multiple PDUs, Bundles are be divided into ordered Segments by the sender and each Segment is transmitted in its own a Message.
-Each Segment is assigned a monotonically increasing sequence number, and a receiver MUST reassemble the original Bundle by concatenating the Segments in the order of their sequence number.
-However, if the complete Bundle can fit in the next Link-layer PDU, then the Bundle SHOULD be transferred without segmentation, see the [Bundle Message](#bundle-message).
+As described in the [Protocol Overview](#protocol-overview), in order to transfer Bundles larger than a single Link-layer PDU into multiple PDUs, Bundles are be divided into a sequence of Segments by the sender and each Segment is emitted in its own a Message.
+However, if a complete Bundle can fit in the next Link-layer PDU, then the Bundle SHOULD be transferred without segmentation, see the [Bundle Message](#bundle-message).

+Each Segment is assigned a monotonically increasing integral sequence number, starting at zero (0).
 In addition to a sequence number, every Segment has an associated Transfer that provides context to the sequence of Segments to enable the correct reassembly of the original Bundle.
 Each Transfer is assigned a monotonically increasing number as an identifier, with each identified Transfer mapping to the segmentation of a single Bundle.

+The receiver reassembles the transferred Bundle by concatenating the Segments in the order of their sequence number.
+When all the Segments have been received and concatenated, the receiver passes the recombined Bundle to the upper layer for further processing.

 ### Transfer Lifetime {#transfer-liveness}

-The transmission of a sequence of Segments of a Bundle begins with a [Transfer Start Message](#transfer-start-message), carrying the Transfer identifier and the first Segment, which indicates a new Transfer is starting.
-Further Segments, excluding the final Segment, are transmitted via the [Transfer Segment Message](#transfer-segment-message), carrying the same Transfer identifier.
-The end of a sequence of Segments is indicated by the transmission of a [Transfer End Message](#transfer-end-message), including the final Segment and the identifier of the Transfer that is now complete.
+The transfer of a sequence of Segments of a Bundle begins with emitting a [Transfer Start Message](#transfer-start-message), carrying the Transfer identifier and the first Segment, which indicates a new Transfer is starting.
+Further Segments, excluding the final Segment, are emitted via the [Transfer Segment Message](#transfer-segment-message), carrying the same Transfer identifier.
+The end of a sequence of Segments is indicated by emitting a [Transfer End Message](#transfer-end-message), including the final Segment and the identifier of the Transfer that is now complete.
+A Transfer is said to be "active" between emitting the first Transfer Start Message, and emitting the first Transfer End Message referencing the Transfer.

-A Transfer may be aborted by the sender before all Segments are sent by the transmission of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.
+A Transfer may be aborted by the sender while a Transfer is active by the transmission of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.

 ### Transfer Number Roll-over

+Transfer numbers are encoded in the protocol using 32-bit unsigned integers, and therefore to avoid placing a limit on the total number of Bundles that may be transferred between peers, numbers are allowed to "roll-over" to zero: the next number in the sequence is the previous number incremented by one, modulus 2^32.

+TODO: Due to unexpected loss of Link-layer PDUs, a sender and receive may not have a synchronized view of the active state of a Transfer, and so the protocol rules are all based on a local view.

 ### Interleaving Segments